 Question #1: How Long Have You Been a Real Estate Sales Person?

 This question will reveal more than just years in the business.
 We have all heard of 10 years of one year experience!
 You want to delve down into the number of transactions, average price range, specialized areas and types of homes they’ve purchased or sold.
 You also want to know how productive they’ve been in each year in practice.

-( Did you notice I did not say practicing real estate?
-I squint my eyes when a lawyer says he/she has been practicing law for 15 years!
-You would think after 15 years they would know something and not still be practicing. )
+( Did you notice I did not say practising real estate?
+I squint my eyes when a lawyer says he/she has been practising law for 15 years!
+You would think after 15 years they would know something and not still be practising. )